Ron Howard: 1995–2008: Historical dramas and acclaim

-2000s

-In 2000, he directed the live action children's fantasy film, How the Grinch Stole Christmas based on the Dr. Seuss children's book.
+In 2000, he directed the live-action children's fantasy film, How the Grinch Stole Christmas based on the Dr. Seuss children's book.
 The film starred Jim Carrey as the titular character and featured performances from Jeffrey Tambor, Christine Baranski, and Molly Shannon, with Anthony Hopkins serving as the film's narrator.
 Despite the film receiving mixed reviews from critics, it was a financial success and earned $345 million at the box office.

-Howard's followup film was the biographical drama film A Beautiful Mind starring Russell Crowe as the American mathematician John Nash who struggled with paranoid schizophrenia.
+Howard's follow-up film was the biographical drama film A Beautiful Mind starring Russell Crowe as the American mathematician John Nash Jr. who struggled with paranoid schizophrenia.
 The film featured performances from Jennifer Connelly, Ed Harris, Josh Lucas, and Christopher Plummer.
 The film received positive reviews from critics who praised Crowe's and Connelly's performances.
 The film went on to receive eight Academy Award nominations including a win for Best Picture and a nomination and win for Howard as Best Director.
+Howard was nominated alongside Peter Jackson, Ridley Scott, Robert Altman, and David Lynch.

 In 2005, Howard directed the biographical sports drama Cinderella Man based on the true story of heavyweight boxing champion James J. Braddock played by Russell Crowe.
 The film also starred Renée Zellweger as his wife Mae Braddock, and Paul Giamatti as his trainer Joe Gould.
 Rotten Tomatoes gave it an approval rating of 80% based on reviews from 214 critics with an average score of 7.4/10.
 Its consensus states, "With grittiness and an evocative sense of time and place, Cinderella Man is a powerful underdog story.
 And Ron Howard and Russell Crowe prove to be a solid combination."
 Howard is also known for directing the Robert Langdon films.
 The series began with The Da Vinci Code (2006) with Tom Hanks as Langdon, featuring performances by Audrey Tautou, Ian McKellen, and Alfred Molina.
 The sequel was Angels & Demons (2009) with Hanks reprising his role and performances by Ewan McGregor and Stellan Skarsgård.
 In 2016, Inferno was released with Hanks continuing the role with performances by Felicity Jones, Irrfan Khan, and Omar Sy.
 All three films received mixed reviews but were popular among audiences.